-Admitted students in all programs may be eligible for non-federal sources of funding including the following:
+Admitted students in all programs may be eligible for non-federal sources of funding.
+Non-federal loans borrowed through private lenders:

-- Can be borrowed to cover the entire cost of attendance, minus any other financial assistance. - Credit check required; co-signer may be required in some cases. - May have higher interest rates and less favorable repayment terms than government-funded student loan programs. - Displaces federal student aid.
-It is recommended that the student exhaust federal student loan options in lieu of, or prior to, borrowing alternative loans. - Students are responsible for meeting any eligibility requirements of private loan with any bank or credit union.
+- Can be borrowed to cover the entire cost of attendance, minus any other financial assistance. - Require a credit check; co-signer may be required in some cases. - May have differing interest rates and less favorable repayment terms than government-funded student loan programs. - Displace federal student aid.
+It is recommended that the student exhaust federal student loan options in lieu of, or prior to, borrowing alternative loans.

+Students are responsible for meeting any eligibility requirements of private loan with any bank or credit union.